ryshoooo/food-me/README.md

 But hold on, that sounds extremely insecure!
 So basically I can only use the FOOD-Me middleware to perform an OIDC method to authenticate as a superuser in the database?
 What good is that for?

-Well, it is good for some things, but yeah otherwise it sucks.
-Especially if all your users exist as in the database with their complicated permissions schemes.
+Well, it is good for some things, like increasing the attack vectors, enabling more security vulnerabilities, perhaps also allowing the Soviets to rule again, but yeah otherwise it sucks.
+Especially if all your users exist in the database with their complicated permissions schemes.
 Don't worry though, the proxy offers you a way out as well!

 You can decide for yourself what the proxy should do upon successful authentication.
 There are essentially 3 options:

-1. Continue the connection as the superuser
+1. Continue the connection as the superuser (yeaaah)
-2. Based on the UserInfo data, pick up the username from the OIDC claims and assume the user for the connection session
+2. Based on the UserInfo data, pick up the username from the OIDC claims and assume the user for the connection session (boooo)
-3. Continue as the superuser, but use OPA for handling access and modifying the input queries
+3. Continue as the superuser, but use OPA for handling access and modifying the input queries (hmmmmm)

 That's right, FOOD-Me does more than you'd initially think!